-I hate shopping for pants.
+Do you hate shopping for pants?
+I do.
 They are never the right length.
 There are never enough pockets.
 There is the frustration of being too curvy, too small, et cetera.
-And the disappointment that follows ordering a pair online without trying them on makes my head explode.
-This is essentially how I feel about pack shopping as well.
+And the disappointment that follows ordering a pair without trying them on makes my head explode.
+This is essentially how I feel about shopping for packs, as well.

-It can be a heady task, but after turning up empty handed time and time again, I finally found something that worked.
-The Deuter Guide 40+ SL!
+It can be a heady task, but I’ve discovered a new pack that changed everything: the Deuter Guide 40+ SL.
 The first and most important part: IT FIT.
 The waistband fit correctly, solving a huge frustration for me (I have an abnormally long torso but a little waist).
-The belt is anatomically cut and the entire pack is a female specific design with its body hugging fit.
+The belt is anatomically cut and the entire pack is a female-specific design with a body-hugging fit.
 The straps are more narrow and easily tightened or loosened for better comfort.
-Overall, the pack fits like a glove.
+Overall, the pack fits like a glove!

 The Guide SL retails at $179.00 and for that price, you get a great, versatile pack ready for your next outdoor adventure!

-Disclosure: I am currently an ambassador with Deuter and the gear has been provided for this review.
+Disclosure: I am currently an ambassador for Deuter and the gear has been provided for this review.
 I love the Deuter gang but, as always, I keep my opinions honest and true.